Malika1109/PytrendsLongitudinalR/README.md

 Once Python is installed, you can proceed with installing the PytrendsLongitudinalR package.
-This package interacts with Python to retrieve Google Trends data, so it requires some additional Python packages (pandas, requests, pytrends, rich) to work correctly.
+This package interacts with Python to retrieve Google Trends data, so it requires some additional Python packages (pandas, requests, pytrends) to work correctly.
 The process is automated using the install_pytrendslongitudinalr() function.

 The function automatically creates an isolated Python virtual environment named pytrends-in-r-new to keep the Python packages separate